The March to Juneteenth

 June 19, Galveston, TX Juneteenth!

 The enslaved people in Texas didn’t get the word until June 19, 1865.
 The state’s Government simply chose not to be in compliance with Federal law and opted instead to conceal the Executive mandate by coalescing with the elite plantation owners, who for the most part was the aristocracy of the time, known as The Planter Society, to facilitate the harvesting of their cotton.
-Freedom was not known until Major Thus, began what is now known as Juneteenth.
+Freedom was not known until Major General Gordon Granger arrived in Galveston, TX on June 18th with more than 4,000 United States Colored Troops USCT.
+On June 19th, 1865, Granger issued General No.3 advising all, that slaves had been freed by the Emancipation Proclamation and it was posted on the door of Reedy Chapel.
+Thus, began what is now known as Juneteenth.
 It is the oldest nationally celebrated commemoration of the ending of slavery in the United States.
-The celebration not only commemorates African American freedom throughout America, but it also emphasizes education and achievement internationally.
-It is a day, a week, and in some areas a month marked with celebrations, guest speakers, picnics and family gatherings.
+The celebration not only commemorates African American freedom throughout America, but Juneteenth also emphasizes education and achievement internationally.
+It is a day, a week, and in some areas a month marked with celebrations, guest speakers, picnics, and family gatherings.
 It is a time for reflection and rejoicing.
-It is a time for assessment, self-improvement and for planning the future.
-It had to be providence for Major General Granger arrival in Galveston, on the way to defend the Texas border from French incursion, to deliver the news of freedom.
+It is a time for assessment, self-improvement, and planning for the future.
+It had to be providence for USCT’s arrival in Galveston, as they were on their way as a show of force to the Texas-Mexico border against a French incursion, to deliver the news of freedom.

 - December 18, 13th Amendment ratified; slavery abolished.